FAQs

 What should I bring to my first class?

-Snacks and light refreshments are provided in the lobby, free of charge.
-While we do have cups, we recommend bringing your own water bottle.
+Snacks and light refreshments are available in the lobby, free of charge.
+While we provide cups, we recommend bringing your own water bottle.

-We recommend bringing something on which to record yourself or for taking photos (a cellphone, tablet, etc.).
-Even if you don’t want to share them, being able to review photos both in the class room and when reflecting outside of it can be a very valuable tool.
+Consider bringing a device for recording or taking photos (a cellphone, tablet, etc.).
+Even if you don't plan to share them, reviewing photos during and after class can be very valuable.

-Students may want to bring a notebook or journal for notes and reflecting.
+Students may also find it helpful to bring a notebook or journal for notes and reflections.

-Pole students will need to bring a rag or washcloth with which to clean their pole throughout class.
-If you forget, no biggie, we also sell them for $5.
+Pole students should bring a rag or washcloth to clean their pole during class.
+If you forget, no worries—we sell them for $5.

 Do you offer Private Lessons?